Summer, 2021 Community Update

 Members of the New England College Community:

 As you know, each month a member of Senior Team provides an update to the community.
 I am pleased to provide the May update this year.
-You have heard from me often about our work in support of Equity and Inclusion, future initiatives to create new revenue streams in our School of Graduate and Professional Studies, praise for the excellence we see in the classroom, athletic fields, studios, and labs in Henniker and Manchester.
+You have heard from me often about our work in support of Equity and Inclusion, future initiatives to create new revenue streams in our School of Graduate and Professional Studies, praise for the excellence we see in the classroom, athletic fields, studios, and labs.
 Certainly, you will hear more about these and other topics in the coming weeks.
 But, for the month of May I have decided I would provide an update that looks forward to what is possible in the Fall and beyond.

 With extraordinary cooperation from our students, faculty, and staff over the last 14 months, the 2020-21 academic year unfolded as planned.
 Strict adherence to mask wearing and social distancing resulted in a small, manageable number of COVID cases, and the campus remained in full operation for summer, fall, winter, and spring sessions.
 Careful management and full community cooperation allowed us to meet for in-person classes, hold numerous athletic contests for our many men’s and women’s teams, and host our first events in the new Putnam Theatre.
 Based on our strong collective record, we look forward confidently to a near normal campus experience in the fall.